 With so many fitness “experts” out there, it is very easy for one to get confused.
-Now in the days where anyone can call themselves a fitness expert, we have trouble knowing what is accurate and what isn’t.
+Now it seems anyone can call themselves a fitness expert and we have trouble knowing what is accurate and what isn’t.
 With this plethora of contradicting and sometimes even dangerous tips, what are we supposed to believe?
-I’ve done the research for you and looked at information from leading exercise physiologists, personal trainers and fitness sources.
+We’ve done the research for you and looked at information from leading exercise physiologists, personal trainers and fitness sources.
 Here is a look at the top five most common misleading fitness tips out there:

-- If women lift heavy, they will get bulky.
-FALSE FALSE FALSE!!!
+If women lift heavy, they will get bulky.
 This couldn’t be further from the truth.
 Women simply do not have the testosterone that men have to get bulky.
 According to Concordia University Exercise Science professor, Phil Gephart, even if you are an endomorph and put on muscle easily, you still shouldn’t worry.
 Lifting heavier will get you leaner.
-Personally, I saw the most positive changes in my body after I started upping my weights.
-I am a huge advocate of women in the weight room!
+Working out your muscles by lifting is one of the best ways to get an overall better body.

-- Machines are better than free weights.
+Machines are better than free weights.
 False.
 The method of weight lifting that you should use in the gym depends on your goals, according to Livestrong.
 Both machines and free weights have benefits.
 Machines are great when rehabbing an injury, or when doing quick circuit training.
-Barbells and dumbbells have the versatility to work every major muscle group.
+Barbells, dumbbells and even kettlebells have the versatility to work every major muscle group.
 Both methods improve your muscular system and help get you into great shape.

 One single exercise is all that you need.
 Completely untrue.
 Your body is an amazing machine that adapts to any one repetitive activity.
 For best results, healthyexpos.com recommends training your body progressively and “periodizationally,” meaning that you should keep your body stimulated by changing up your routines periodically.
 Varying your workouts guarantees results.